pekaalto/DQN/README.md

 There are some occasional mistakes though.

 ## Running instuctions
-Just clone the repo and use car_runner.py main.
+Just clone the repo and use car_runner_main.py .
 The settings are specified in the beginning of the runner.

 You can either train from scratch or load the existing checkpoint